-In most cases the inflammation will subside dramatically within the first two days.
-You may experience mild discomfort to pressure that could last for several days after treatment.
+In most cases, the inflammation will subside dramatically within the first two days.
+You may experience mild discomfort to a pressure that could last for several days after treatment.
 Taking over-the-counter anti-inflammatory analgesics such as ibuprofen will relieve this discomfort.
 The most common predictor of post-treatment pain is pre-treatment pain.
-If your tooth is already painfull, the root canal procedure will remove the infection and allow healing to begin.
-During the first week after the treatment, we will prescribe pain relief as necessary that should allow you to begin healing pain-free.
+If your tooth is already painful, the root canal procedure will remove the infection and allow healing to begin.
+During the first week after the treatment, we will prescribe pain relief as necessary that should enable you to start healing pain-free.

 The main benefit of root canal therapy is that you are able keep your tooth, saving time and the need for further dental work, in the way of replacement teeth.
 Extraction of teeth can lead to additional dental problems like drifting of teeth and bite problems and can sometimes involve treatment of adjacent teeth that do not otherwise need dental treatment in order to restore the missing tooth.
 No matter how effective modern tooth replacements are, there is a lot to be said for saving your own tooth.